 In Fall of 2000, Costco joined forces with Seattle University and the University of Washington to create scholarships for underrepresented minority students.
 The Costco Scholarship Fund provides financial assistance to high-achieving students who wish to attend SU or UW.
 The fund was created by the generous contributions of many individuals and organizations through an annual fundraising event sponsored by chief executives of Costco Wholesale.
 The Costco Scholarship Fund is administered by the College Success Foundation, a tax exempt 501(c)(3) organization.
+To date this program has generated almost 25 million dollars in scholarship support for more than 1,000 scholars.

 For general information regarding the Costco Scholarship Fund, contact the College Success Foundation at (425) 416-2035 or email firstname.lastname@example.org.